gouravsachdeva/leetcode-programs-using-javascript/README.md

 ## Binary Search
 - Problem 34 - Find First and Last Position of Element in Sorted Array
 - Problem 744 - Find Smallest Letter Greater Than Target
+- Problem 852 - Peak Index in a Mountain Array